TEAMAI4SG/Lab2-Generating-Text/README.md

 !pip uninstall llmx -y

 # Install the OpenAI Python library
-!pip install --upgrade openai
+!pip install --upgrade openai```

 3. Now, locate your OpenAI API key that you have saved in Lab 1.
 You may already have one from a previous lab; if not, please refer to Lab 1 for instructions.
-If you cannot find your API key anymore, you may need to create a new one [here](https://platform.openai.com/api-keys).
+If you cannot find your API key anymore, you may need to create a new one [here]